The Church of the East: Christianity’s Forgotten Fourth Branch

 Missionary Methods and Adaptation

 The Church of the East’s success lay partly in its willingness to adapt to local contexts while preserving apostolic faith.
 Missionaries learned local languages and incorporated local customs into Christian practice.
 The liturgy, though always conducted in East Syriac, could be adorned with local musical traditions and artistic styles.
-The church did not insist on celibacy for all clergy, allowing married men to be ordained as priests and even as bishops—a practice that facilitated its integration into local communities and the establishment of hereditary ecclesiastical families.
+The church did not insist on celibacy for all clergy, allowing married men to be ordained as priests and deacons (and, after a brief 5th-century experiment under Barsauma at the Synod of Beth Lapat in 484, reverted to drawing bishops exclusively from celibate monastic ranks)—a practice that facilitated its integration into local communities and the establishment of stable rural clergy.

 This adaptability, which would have seemed suspect to medieval Rome, was a strength.
 It allowed the church to flourish in diverse cultural contexts without sacrificing its apostolic identity.